Arnold Palmer: A Remarkable Life

 On the consumer products side, Palmer is perhaps best known to younger generations as a drink consisting of iced tea and lemonade—a concoction he enjoyed over his lifetime.
 The name association dates to U.S. Open week at Cherry Hills in 1960.
 At the time, Palmer was in the habit of drinking iced tea with lemonade as his non-alcoholic preference and ordered one from the clubhouse bar following one of his rounds.
 A woman sitting nearby overheard him and ordered “that Palmer drink,” thus bestowing its name.
 An ESPN 30 for 30 Shorts documentary in 2012 about the history of the drink, also known as a “Half & Half” in many parts of the U.S., featured Palmer attributing the name to a similar incident at a golf club in Palm Springs when a woman copied his order at the bar.

 In his personal life, Palmer re-married in 2005, exchanging vows with Kathleen “Kit” Gawthrop in Hawaii.
 His daughter Amy Palmer Saunders currently chairs the Arnie’s Army Charitable Foundation, is married to Roy Saunders and is mother to PGA Tour player Sam Saunders.
-Palmer is also survived by his daughter Peggy Palmer Wears, six grandchildren (including Sam), nine great-grandchildren, his brother Jerry Palmer and sisters Sandra Sarady and Lois Jean Tilley.
+Palmer is also survived by his daughter Peggy Palmer Wears, six grandchildren (including Sam), nine great-grandchildren and sisters Sandra Sarady and Lois Jean Tilley.